Edit Blog Post

 View from the Eiffel Tower

-We also got to see a palace looking just like it does in the fairy tales, we saw a pirate ship, tried three or four funfairs and roller coasters and we saw the big parade on the Main Street.
+got to see a palace looking just like it does in the fairy tales, we saw a pirate ship, tried three or four funfairs and roller coasters and we saw the big parade on the Main Street.

 Even the journey home became a bit of an adventure.
 The union of the oil suppliers at Charles de Gaulle Airport went on strike just before they were about to fuel up our plane.
 So we had to sit and wait for six hours at the airport before we could go home.
 Well, it is to be expected when you are in France.
 They seem to go on strike very often in France.